zimmski/tavor/README.md

 	+ Replace data with something else e.g. replace an uninteresting complex function with a constant value
 - Testing the new resulting data concerning the failure

 Although delta-debugging is described as method to isolate failure causes, it can be also used to isolate anything given isolating constraints.
-For example we could reduce an input for a program which leads to a positive outcome to its minimum.
+For example we could reduce a solution to its optimum e.g. smallest formula.

 ## <a name="tavor-provides"></a>What does Tavor provide and how does it work?